ChengdaXu/helloWorld/README.md

-# helloWorld
+# HelloWorld

-This is Chengda Xu, currently a Freshman who hope to major in computer science in university of washington.
+This is Chengda Xu, currently a Junior with experience on front-end development based on Vue.js and back-end based on Spring Boot.
-I usually use java or python.
-Now I am learning web programming.